 First and foremost, it’s important to understand three little words the government slips in front of the $7,500 credit – “may” and “up to.”
 As in, you may qualify for up to $7,500 in federal tax credit for your electric vehicle.
 At first glance, this credit may sound like a simple flat rate, but that is unfortunately not the case.

-For example, if you owned a Nissan LEAF and owed say, $3,500 in income tax this year, then that is the federal tax credit you would receive.
+For example, if you purchased a Ford F-150 Lightning and owed say, $3,500 in income tax this year, then that is the federal tax credit you would receive.
 If you owed $10,000 in federal income tax, then you would qualify for the full $7,500 credit.

 It’s important to note that any unused portion of the $7,500 is not available as a refund, nor as a credit for next year’s taxes.
 Bummer.